Finally, professional org charts done right.

 - Click Export to PowerPoint in the drawer header.

-- The .pptx downloads.
-Open it in PowerPoint to edit or paste into a deck.
+- Pick your scope, contents, and output, then Generate.
+The file downloads — open it in PowerPoint to edit or paste into a deck.

 Required columns